 As President Clinton and Chelsea participate in a hearing aid fitting in Zambia, Steven Sawalich of the Starkey Hearing Foundation discusses his passion for bringing hearing aid technology to developing nations.

 Today in Zambia, President Clinton and Chelsea Clinton visited the Manyemunyemu Clinic, a Community Health Assistant (CHA) post in rural Zambia that serves more than 3,000 people.
-Funded by the UK Department for International Development and trained by Clinton Health Access Initiative …
+Funded by the UK Department for International Development and trained by Clinton Health Access Initiative personnel, …